looker/custom_visualizations_v2/README.md

+### Please note that the visualizations in this repository are not supported by Looker.
+Supported visualizations are downloadable through the (Looker Marketplace)[https://docs.looker.com/data-modeling/marketplace].

 # Looker Visualization API Examples [![Build Status](https://travis-ci.org/looker/visualization-api-examples.svg?branch=master)](https://travis-ci.org/looker/visualization-api-examples)

 [Looker](https://looker.com/)'s Visualization API provides a simple JavaScript interface to creating powerful, customizable visualizations that seamlessly integrate into your data applications. :bar_chart: :chart_with_downwards_trend: :chart_with_upwards_trend: